 Marketplaces are not just for the wealthy

-Indonesia recently started to welcome sharing-economy marketplaces that improvised solutions to problems common among the country’s lower-income communities.
+Indonesia recently welcomed sharing-economy marketplaces that improvised solutions to problems common among the country’s lower-income communities.

 Take TaniHub for example, an online marketplace that exists to connect buyers directly with the local farmers.